gusevna/wfuzz/docs/user/advanced.rst

 =~           True when the regular expression specified matches the value.
 ~            Equivalent to Python's "str2" in "str1" (case insensitive)
-!~           Equivalent to Python's "str2" not in "str1" (case insensitive)
+!~           Equivalent to Python's "str2" not in "str1" (case insensitive) :=           Assign a value to a FuzzResult field.
++=           Append a value to a FuzzResult field.
 ============ ====================================================================

 Where values could be: